ayertay/Traffic_Sign_Classifier/README.md

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

 My final model results were:
-* training set accuracy of 93.9
+* training set accuracy of 93.7
-* validation set accuracy of 93.9
+* validation set accuracy of 93.7
-* test set accuracy of 90.9
+* test set accuracy of 91.5

 I went with LeNet architecture that was provided in the previous excercise.
+Model works well in the recognition of hand and print written characters.
+Therefore it could be a good fit for the traffic sign classification.
 First I tried to just adjust the epoch and learning rate, but it didn't help.
 I got better results after properly pre-processing the images.
 After that I lowered the learning rate and adjusted the epoch size.
+Also, I added dropouts with 50% but my accuracy suffered as a result so I went back to the original.
+After going back and forth, I got the results I needed by lowering learning rate to 0.0005 and increasing number of epochs to 64.
+Decreasing the batch size significantly lowered the accuracy therefore I kept the original size.

 ### Test a Model on New Images